elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Are there any special methods that can get the UTF-16 number code of a character in JavaScript?
+### Are there any special methods to get the UTF-16 number code of a character in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can use the charCodeAt and codePointAt methods to retrieve the UTF-16 numeric codes.</div><br />
-  <div><strong>Technical Response:</strong> Yes, there are several special methods that can get the numeric code of a specific character.
+  <div><strong>Technical Response:</strong> Yes, several special methods can get the numeric code of a specific character.
 They include the charCodeAt and codePointAt methods.
 Notably, the codePointAt method may require a polyfill in older browsers.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />